Frequently Asked Questions

 What is URS?

 It stands for Unified Registration System, which will eventually replace MC numbers.
 It’s an online registration system, and right now, anyone applying for new trucking authority will apply through the URS.
 The system will eventually be rolled out to include companies that are already registered with the FMCSA.

 How do I file IFTA taxes, and when are they due?

 To file your IFTA fuel tax reports, you have to keep track of where you drove, how many miles you drove, fuel receipts or fuel tickets, and odometer readings.
 You have to file for IFTA four times a year, and you have to keep the records on file for four years.
 They’re due on Jan.
 31, April 30, July 31 and Oct.
-31. You can also send us your trip sheets, and we’ll do your fuel tax reports for you.
+31.

 Why am I not getting any calls on my truck posting?

 Make sure you are entering a destination when posting.
 When the destination is left blank, your posting will not appear as a match to a load posting.
 You’re more likely to get calls if you post your truck with a destination such as states and/or zones.
 Pro tip: If you really don’t have a preferred destination, list all the zones in your truck post, from Z0 through Z9.